aws-samples/aws-cdk-examples/python/appmesh-ecs/README.md

 command.

 ## Deploying this sample
-To deploy this sample, run `cdk deploy --all`
+To deploy this sample, navigate to app.py and uncomment lines 19-20, then run `cdk deploy --all`

 ## Useful commands